GenericMappingTools/gmt/trunk/doc/rst/source/ps2raster.rst

 the resolution of pattern fills and fonts that are stored as bitmaps in the document. **ps2raster** therefore uses a larger default resolution when creating PDF files.
-In order to obtain high-quality PDF files, the */prepress* options are in effect, allowing only loss-less Flate compression of raster images embedded in the PostScript file.
+In order to obtain high-quality PDF files, the */prepress* options are in effect, allowing only loss-less DEFLATE compression of raster images embedded in the PostScript file.

 Although **ps2raster** was developed as part of the GMT, it can be